ayush5858/Web-Scraping-Project/README.md

 # Web-Scraping
-Web scraping of IMDB website of the Top 100 movies of all timeand putting it in an excel file.
+Web scraping of IMDB website of the Top 100 movies of all time and putting it in an excel file.

 Step - 1: Visit the website of IMDB we want to scrape.